EnterpriseDB/barman/doc/manual/23-wal_streaming.en.md

 streaming_archiver = on
 ```

+If you plan to use replication slots (recommended),
-Another essential option for the setup of the streaming-based
+another essential option for the setup of the streaming-based
 transaction log archiving is the `slot_name` option:

 ``` ini